joyce-chen/persona5-negotiation/index.md

 </table>
 <table>
 	<tr>
-		<th colspan="5">I'm inclined to turn you down, but if you with to speak, I will perhaps consider it.</th>
+		<th colspan="5">I'm inclined to turn you down, but if you still wish to speak, I will perhaps consider it.</th>
 	</tr>
 	<tr>
 		<td></td>